kysely-org/kysely/site/docs/recipes/relations.md

 Simple right 😅.
 Yeah, not so much.
 But it does provide 100% control over the queries and a really good performance as long as you have indices for `pet.owner_id` and `person.mother_id`.

-Fortunately we can improve and simplify this a lot using kysely.
-First let's define couple of helpers:
+Fortunately we can improve and simplify this a lot using Kysely.
+First let's define a couple of helpers:

 ```ts
 function jsonArrayFrom<O>(